What Are Piggybacking Tags and What Threats Do They Pose?

-But first, let’s give a face to the adversary we’ve been defaming.
+But first, let’s give a face to our potential adversary.

 What Is a Piggybacking Tag?

-Piggybacking tags are tags invoked by another tag (often called a container tag).
-Tags are those snippets of code your analytics, advertising, and other MarTech vendors have you install on your site so they can collect the data they need to operate.
+Piggybacking tags are data collection technologies loaded onto a site by another tag (often called a container tag).
+Tags are those snippets of code your analytics, advertising, and other MarTech vendors have you install on your site, so they can collect the data they need to operate.

 One form of container tag you’re probably familiar with is the TMS container snippet.
 While not usually considered in the context of tag piggybacking, in reality your tag management’s container snippet deploys piggybacking tags.
 Any tag that acts as a container for other tags uses piggybacking.

 Piggybacking tags are most prevalent in the ad-serving community as a way for one ad server’s tag to initiate tags from other servers—allowing multiple tags to collect data without having to implement each individually.

 So in reality, piggybacking is common and can be quite useful, when used appropriately.
 But when mishandled, it can get out of control.

 What Dangers Do Piggybacking Tags Pose?